tohxuewang99/DevSecOps/README.md

 Search for "C#" and install the official extension provided by Microsoft.

 Step 2:
 Create a simple Net Application using the terminal with: dotnet new mvc -n SimpleNetApp
+Add a controller in Controllers folder name it Controller.cs To build and run:
+Cd SimpleNetApp
+dotnet build
+dotnet run